Affiliate links on Android Authority may earn us a commission. Learn more.

 Discoverability is key

 My concerns with Netflix’s strategy, however, stretch beyond just the quality of content.
 Specifically, it is about discovering that content.
 The streaming company’s data-driven approach barely scratches the surface of its own content library.
 As a fan of horror cinema, I’m tired of being recommended the same range of popular movies like The Conjuring.
-I know that Netflix has deep cuts like The Old Ways, but the award-winning movie has never been recommended to me despite my copious consumption of creepy content.
+I know that Netflix has deep cuts like The New Ways, but the award-winning movie has never been recommended to me despite my copious consumption of creepy content.

 Our picks: The best movies on Netflix in many genres